-Aspiring, novice, and experienced teachers each have specific professional-development needs.
-To prepare candidates for the rigors of teaching, UChicago UTEP provides two years of preparation—a foundations year and a 12-month residency—and up to three years of post-graduation supports, including in-classroom coaching, professional workshops, inquiry groups, and teacher leadership training.
+Aspiring, novice, and experienced teachers each have specific professional development needs.
+To prepare candidates for the rigors of teaching, UChicago UTEP provides two years of preparation—a foundations year, residency—and up to three years of post-graduation supports, including in-classroom coaching, professional workshops, inquiry groups, and teacher leadership training.

 Close ties to CPS and the University of Chicago Charter School

 UChicago UTEP has developed a context-specific approach to teacher education, which means residents are placed in schools and classrooms where they can best learn the substance and pedagogy of teaching in Chicago Public Schools.
 Residents’ lead-teachers in these placements are the program’s carefully selected clinical instructors who receive comprehensive professional development from UChicago UTEP.
 Read more about UChicago UTEP and its school partners.